-6241: College Credit Certificate in Business Management (24

-Credit Hours)

-CIP: 52.0201

-FL CIP: 05520

-The Business Management program is designed to prepare students for effective management of a small business as either employee or owner.
+6241: College Credit Certificate in Business Management (24 Credit Hours) CIP: 52.0701 FL CIP: 0552070101 SOC: 11-1021 The Business Management program is designed to prepare students for effective management of a small business as either analysis an even of Otividente will pair anoficianes, on the students for effective management of a small business as either employee or owner.
 Students will gain proficiency on the management and operational skills necessary to be self-employed entrepreneurs or effective middle management staff.